2016 census: Canada’s seniors outnumber its children for first time in history

 in Canada for 2016

-Hundreds of Thousands
+Hundreds of thousands

 Females